NKAmapper/building2osm-Sweden/README.md

 * _target_size_ - Optional target size, i.e. number of buildings per partitioned file (default 10.000).

 ### Notes
-* Source data is from Lantmäteriet.
+* Source data is from Lantmäteriet, combined with heritage data from Riksantikvarieämbetet.
 * The <code>building=*</code> tag is given a value corresponding to the _building_tags_ translation table in this respository.
 Please provide feedback if you observe that the tagging should be modified.
 * Certain modifications of the footprint polygons are made to avoid clutter in OSM:
   * Polygons which are almost square are rectified (orthogonalized) to get exact 90 degrees corners.
 Groups of connected buildings are rectified as a group.
 Multipolygons are supported.
 A polygon is not rectified if it would relocate one of its nodes by more than 20 centimeters.